Daiyaoxu/Ray-tracing-in-magnetic-lens/README.md

 \end{aligned}
 $$

-Using the differential equations, we can employ numerical calculation methods based on finite differences method, thereby obtaining the flight trajectory of particles in space.
+For such complex systems of differential equations, computer-based numerical methods are typically required.
+Using the forward Euler finite difference numerical method, we can solve the system of differential equations and obtain the flight trajectory of particles in space

 ![CleanShot 2023-10-10 at 17 44 16@2x](https://github.com/Daiyaoxu/Ray-tracing-in-magnetic-lens/assets/130887176/4459aeb8-b7bf-4cdb-9dbc-c145ee6e687d)